Objective and Commitment

 Communicating with Investors

-One of the primary responsibilities of Argentina Lithium's President, Argentina Lithium's Manager of Corporate Communications and Argentina Lithium's Chief Financial Officer is to communicate with financial analysts, investors and prospective investors, and to provide information about the Company to them.
+One of the primary responsibilities of the Company's President, the Company's Manager of Corporate Communications and the Company's Chief Financial Officer is to communicate with financial analysts, investors and prospective investors, and to provide information about the Company to them.

 The President, Manager of Corporate Communications and Chief Financial Officer are also responsible for preparing the members of senior management, and developing related presentation materials, for meetings with financial analysts and investors.
 Whenever possible, the Chief Financial Officer will also attend and participate in such meetings.